 - 1. Any member of the Association is encouraged to apply for a liaison position.
 (1998) - 2.
 The liaison positions mentioned in Part B require a detailed working knowledge of the Association and its policies.
 They will therefore be appointed by the Board of Trustees in conjunction with the DSP at the June board meeting.
-(1998) - 3.
-All other liaison positions, both those requested by members and those requested by other organizations, will be filled by an application process.
+The AMSA liaison to any external organization shall be a Coordinator of the related Action Committee or Interest Group.
+If no related Action Committee or Interest Group exists, or its Coordinator does not wish to serve as liaison, the liaison shall be selected as indicated below.
+If there is uncertainty regarding the most appropriate Coordinator they consider to be most qualified.
+(2002) - 3.
+Liaison positions not filled by an Interest Group or Action Committee Coordinator will be filled by an application process.
 Candidates will be solicited during and after the National Convention.
 Each candidate must submit a liaison application, obtainable from the national office, which will include a statement of goals for the year.
 Applications should be postmarked or received in the national office no later than April 30 for the one-year term beginning in June.
 Applications will be reviewed by the Communications and Liaisons Committee and approved or rejected by the Board of Trustees in conjunction with the DSP at the June board meeting.
-(1998) - 4.
+(2002) - 4.
 In the event that there are no applicants for a liaison position which the Association and the Board of Trustees have determined is a vital contact for the Association, candidates will be solicited for that position by the DSP, the Communications and Liaisons Committee, and the Board of Trustees.
 If no candidate is found, communication with that organization will be maintained by the DSP and/or the National President for that year.
 (1998) - 5.
 In the event that there are no applicants for a liaison position which the Association feels is not a vital contact for the Association, that position will be terminated.
 (1998) - 6.
 In the interest of fairness and inclusion, it is permissible for a member to serve in more than one liaison position at a time only if there are more liaison positions available than interested members, or with the approval of the Board of Trustees.
 (1998) - 7.
 Liaisons will be notified of their new positions and will receive a congratulatory letter and a liaison handbook as soon as possible after the June board meeting.
+(1998)

-(1998) - E. Term of Liaison Positions
+E. Term of Liaison Positions